 Clean Before Moving In

 Our last bit of advice?
 When planning your move, take the time to clean prior your new place prior to moving day, even if that means a bit of a delay.
-Movers from Apple Moving El Paso team shared with us that most moving companies will reassemble and arrange furniture as part of the move.
+Movers from El Paso shared with us that most moving companies will reassemble and arrange furniture as part of the move.
 If you try to clean after they’ve emptied out the moving truck and gotten your belongings situated, you’ll have to do double the work trying clean around everything you own.
 To make the whole transition easier on yourself, push up those sleeves and get busy cleaning before the movers ever arrive.